Gageperrin/it-notes/computer-science/accelerated-fundamentals/object-oriented-data-structures.md

+# Accelerated Fundamentals

 # Object-Oriented Data Structures

-These are my notes to University of Illinois' Object-Oriented Data Structures course on Coursera offered as part of their Computer Science Accelerated Fundamentals Specialization track.
+These are my notes to University of Illinois' Object-Oriented Data Structures course on Coursera offered as part 1 of their Computer Science Accelerated Fundamentals Specialization track.

 ## Week 1: C++ Part 1